Main Content

 Carol L. Hanner

-Carol L. Hanner has been managing editor of Wake Forest Magazine since 2018.
-Previously she edited books and wrote freelance stories for the magazine, following a 30-year career as a newspaper editor and writer.
+Carol L. Hanner retired as managing editor of Wake Forest Magazine in 2024.
+Before the magazine, she was a newspaper editor and writer for 30 years.

 Stories by Carol L. Hanner